 You also follow modules in specialised written translation between English and one or two of the following languages: Arabic, Chinese, French, German, Italian, Japanese, Portuguese, Russian and Spanish.

 There are a number of elective modules led by research that respond to the concerns of the translation industry, dealing with machine translation, the uses of corpora, technical writing, and an introduction to audiovisual translation.
-You may also take electives offered by other sections of the School of Modern Languages, by the Language Centre or by other faculties.
+You may also take electives offered by other sections of the School of Languages, Cultures and Societies, by the Language Centre or by other faculties.

 Non-native speakers of English can opt for a module on English for translators.

 - Modules and timetables for the MA Applied Translation Studies (full-time)